 When a Signpost is a Season

-The television series I recently consulted on made plans for three seasons.
+For Tangled, we made plans for three seasons.
 Season One took care of the first Signpost from the Series Storyform.
 Season Two took Signposts Two and Three and the last Season assumed responsibility for Signpost Four.
 It would have been nicer and cleaner if the series made arrangements for four seasons, but unfortunately I don't get paid to make those kinds of decisions.2

 Coincidentally, the Overall Story Concern for the Season One storyform matched the Overall Story Signpost One for the Series Storyform.
 Both were Understanding.
 You certainly don't need to do this, but I think it helped keep everything that was happening within Season One relevant within the greater context of the entire Series.
 The process of writing the outline for that first Season felt like a natural extension of telling a grander story.